 RSI is calculated using the average of upward and downward price changes over a specified period, usually 14 days.
 This calculation helps traders understand the strength of recent price movements.
 For intraday traders, RSI can be particularly useful in identifying potential reversals and entry or exit points.

-EMAs are used to identify trends and potential reversal points.
-For instance, when a shorter-term EMA crosses above a longer-term EMA, it can signal a bullish trend, suggesting a buying opportunity.
-Conversely, when a shorter-term EMA crosses below a longer-term EMA, it can signal a bearish trend, suggesting a selling opportunity.
-By using EMAs, intraday traders can better understand market direction and improve their timing for entering and exiting trades
+EMAs are particularly helpful for identifying trends and spotting potential reversals.
+For instance, when a short-term EMA crosses above a longer-term EMA, it signals a bullish trend, indicating a buying opportunity.
+On the other hand, when a short-term EMA crosses below a longer-term EMA, it often points to a bearish trend, signalling a potential sale.

 The Moving Average Convergence Divergence (MACD) is a popular momentum indicator used in technical analysis.
 It shows the relationship between two moving averages of a stock’s price.
 The MACD is calculated by subtracting the 26-day Exponential Moving Average (EMA) from the 12-day EMA.
 The result is the MACD line.
 A nine-day EMA of the MACD called the signal line, is then plotted on top of the MACD line, which can function as a trigger for buy and sell signals.